Outgoing.email

 DMARC

-Domain-based Message Authentication, Reporting and Conformance (DMARC) is a DNS policy record that leverages SPF and DKIM authentication results.
-It enables domain owners to define how unauthenticated messages should be... [more]
+Domain-based Message Authentication, Reporting, and Conformance (DMARC) is an email authentication and policy framework that builds upon the results of SPF and DKIM validation.
+It enables domain owners to define... [more]

 Dedicated IP

 Sending your emails from a dedicated, static IP address is generally recommended once you reach volumes of 50,000 messages per month or more.
-A dedicated IP lets you build and... [more]
+A dedicated IP allows you to build... [more]

 Any Questions?